hashicorp/action-setup-bob/README.md

 **Updating `bob` Version**
 1. Checkout to a new branch
 2. Update bob version
-3. Run `npm prepare` (you might have to do a `npm install` to wake up npm if you haven't used it in a while)
+3. Run `npm run prepare` (you might have to do a `npm install` to wake up npm if you haven't used it in a while)
 4. Push your changes, open up a PR, get it approved + merged.

 **Create a New Tag**